 AWS App Mesh: Orchestrating microservices at scale

 In the ever-evolving landscape of cloud computing, the adoption of microservices architecture has become pivotal for building scalable and maintainable applications.
 To effectively manage these distributed and interconnected microservices, organizations turn to AWS App Mesh, a powerful service that orchestrates the communication between microservices, ensuring reliability, observability, and security.
-In this section of "AWS Cloud Master Class," we will dive into the realm of AWS App Mesh, exploring its core principles, architecture, and real-world applications, substantiated by scholarly articles and AWS sources.
+In this section, we will discuss the AWS App Mesh, exploring its core principles, architecture, and real-world applications, substantiated by scholarly articles and AWS sources.

 Understanding AWS App Mesh